Black Hole Radiation with Modified Dispersion Relation in Tunneling Paradigm: Static Frame: Introduction

 \section{Introduction}

 The classical theory of black holes predicts that anything, including light, couldn't escape from the black holes.
-However, Stephen Hawking demonstrated that quantum effects could allow black holes to radiate a thermal flux of quantum particles\cite{IN-Hawking:1974sw}.
+However, Stephen Hawking demonstrated that quantum effects could allow black holes to radiate a thermal flux of quantum particles \cite{IN-Hawking:1974sw}.
 The assumption that the ultra-high energy modes are in their ground state was used to derive the Hawking radiation in the framework of quantum field theory in curved spacetime.
-After this discovery, it was realized that there was the trans-Planckian problem with the calculation\cite{IN-Unruh:1976db}.
+After this discovery, it was realized that there was the trans-Planckian problem with the calculation \cite{IN-Unruh:1976db}.
 Due to the exponential high gravitational red shift near the horizon, the outgoing particles of the Hawking radiation originate from the extremely high (e.g., trans-Planckian) frequency modes.
 So the Hawking radiation relies on the validity of quantum field theory in curved spacetime to arbitrary high energies.
-On the other hand, quantum field theory is considered more like an effective field theory of an underlying theory whose nature remains unknown\cite{IN-Weinberg:1996kw}.
+On the other hand, quantum field theory is considered more like an effective field theory of an underlying theory whose nature remains unknown \cite{IN-Weinberg:1996kw} .
 This observation poses the question of whether any unknown physics at the Planck scale could strongly influence the Hawking radiation.
-It is believed that the trans-Planckian physics manifests itself in certain modifications of the existing models.
-Thus, even though a complete theory of quantum gravity is not yet available, we can use a \textquotedblleft bottom-to-top approach\textquotedblright\ to probe the possible effects of quantum gravity on our current theories and experiments\cite{IN-AmelinoCamelia:2004hm}.
-One possible way of how such an approach works is via modifications of energy-momentum dispersion relation